Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Yuan Ti Pit Master (MPMM).md

 aliases: ["Yuan-ti Pit Master"]
 ---
 # Yuan-ti Pit Master
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-276, Volo's Guide to Monsters p.
-206*
+276*

 With snakes for arms, pit masters are yuan-ti malison priests who have made a pact with the god Merrshaulk and seek to rouse him from his slumber by sacrificing Humanoids to him.
 They are the most traditionalist yuan-ti and believe that they are best equipped to achieve the goals of their people.